HamimAdal/Middleware_Space_Broker-Prototype-/README.md

 After one of these methods is invoked in the Space Broker Application, the similar named method (from server.py in the Broker_RaspberryPi folder) in the Space Broker system gets trigerred to deploy any action.

-Space Broker system (built on raspberry-pi):
+**Space Broker system (built on raspberry-pi)

 The Space Broker system was built on the raspberry-pi.
-The devices and sensors we used include but not limited to LEDs, Light sensors, cooling fan and temperaure sensors etc. The implementation of the query, modify, maintain methods can be found from the
+The devices and sensors we used include but not limited to LEDs, Light sensors, cooling fan, temperaure sensors, raspberry-pi camera etc. The implementation of the query, modify, maintain methods can be found in the Broker_RaspberryPi folder named query.py, modify.py and maintain.py respectivel (queryspecific.py, modifyspecific.py, maintainspecific.py for the specific locations) respectively (for the user lcoation).
+The fucntionalities for the overhead camera can be found from the location.py file.

 # Video Presentation

 Following are video links of this project when Space Broker is up and running (we used a red card, as a proxy to the user in the videos, later we shifted that with a green ball which was easy to work with):